What should I look for in a review course?

 Do you offer discounts?

 YES!
-Learn about our package deals.
-We offer a 10% reduction in your registration fee if you meet one of the following conditions:
+We offer a 10% reduction in your course registration fee if you meet one of the following conditions:

 What can I do if I just can't come to the course?

-The DVDs are your best bet.
+The course recordings and any one of our Home Study Courses are your best bet.
 It's the next best thing to being there.
-The DVDs are formatted such that the speaker's slides are on your screen and you can see the speaker in the lower corner.
-Their handouts are available on a CD, so you can print them out and follow along with the lecture.
-Audio-only is available on our CDs, so these are handy when you're driving or just wanting to soak it in.
+The audiovisual recordings are formatted such that the speaker's slides are on your screen and you can see the speaker in the lower corner.
+A course binder is included with the audiovisual recordings and home study packages.
+The recordings are accessible online and on any device using an app so they are handy when you're driving or just wanting to soak it in.
 We want to emphasize that we strongly recommend you come to the course.
 There is so much that happens off the tape, to cinch it and tie everything together, especially the optional evening sessions on strategy and one-on-one faculty interaction.

 Should I bring my family to the course?